 As ordered reported by the Senate Committee on Commerce, Science, and Transportation on June 27, 2018

-CBO estimates that enacting H.R.
-4559 would not increase net direct spending or on-budget deficits in any of the four consecutive 10-year periods beginning in 2029.
+CBO estimates that enacting S. 1896 would not increase net direct spending by more than $2.5 billion or on-budget deficits by more than $5 billion in any of the four consecutive 10-year periods beginning in 2029.

 S. 1896 contains no intergovernmental or private-sector mandates as defined in the Unfunded Mandates Reform Act.